 There are countless hours of live coding videos demonstrating work on this project and

-showing new contributors how to do everything from basic tasks like implementing new komorebic
+showing new contributors how to do everything from basic tasks like implementing new komorebic commands to

 distinguishing monitors by manufacturer hardware identifiers and video card ports.